ArturoDent/find-and-transform/README.md

 ## Release Notes

 * 0.1.0	Initial release.
-* 0.2.0	Replace with case modifiers work better.
+* 0.2.0	Replace with case modifiers now work better.
 * 0.3.0	Added a generic `find-and-transform.run` command for use in keybindings with `args`.  (later refactored away)
   &emsp;&emsp; Work on capture groups without case modifiers.
 * 0.4.0	Added intellisense for settings and keybindings.